 Many paternity proceedings rely on medical evidence to show who the father is.
 Usually these tests are accurate, but sometimes they produce erroneous results.
 The following are grounds for challenging a prior finding of paternity:

-Tainted lab results (e.g., evidence of prior errors in lab results and routinely substandard work)
+- Tainted lab results (e.g., evidence of prior errors in lab results and routinely substandard work);

-Fraudulent lab results (e.g., evidence that the opposing party sent someone else to take the lab test on his behalf)
+- Fraudulent lab results (e.g., evidence that the opposing party sent someone else to take the lab test on his behalf);

-Proof of infertility or sterility
+- Proof of infertility or sterility;

-Proof that test results were tampered with
+- Proof that test results were tampered with; and

 How to Challenge Paternity